Eadgyth/Programming-Editor/README.md

 folder (Help.html) and is adressable from the '?' menu.
 <p>
 IDEA FOR FURTHER DEVELOPEMENT<br>
-1) More types of projects may be added.
+1) To develop types of projects (for coding or other).
 A type of project is defined by the interface 'ProjectActions' in the 'projects' package.<br>
 2) To develop plugins that can do specialized work with text files.
 Presently, a plugin would implement the interface 'Pluggable' in the 'plugins' package.
-This can be implemented to have access to the text document that is in the selected tab and that can have a graphical view in the main window.
+An implementing plugin receives a reference to EditorAccess class which provides a reference to the text area object (JTExtPane) in the currently selected tab, methods to modify text and amethod to add a graphical view in the main window.
 <p>
 DOCUMENTATION <br>
 The javadoc of the program is found in this repository (Docs/Ead-JavaDoc).
 <p>
 LIMITATIONS <br>
-1) Running interactive programs that then require reading from and writing to the started process in the console panel are not guaranteed to work.
-Interactive programs in Java seem to work fine but, for example, a Perl script does not unless the autoflushing of STDOUT is enabled in the script itself.
+1) Running an interactive (console) program that then requires writing to this process is not guaranteed to work in the console panel of the program.
+Interactive programs in Java seem to work fine but, for example, an interactive Perl script does not unless the autoflushing of its STDOUT is enabled in the script itself.
 <br>
 2) The built in packing of a jar file bundles only .class files.
 <br>